harrisbarton/tensorflow-1-public/README.md

 # DeepLearning.AI TensorFlow Developer

-Welcome to the public repo for this course.
+This is my fork of the repo for Tensorflow Developer Specialization on Coursera.
+Here I will include my solutions to all of the labs and all of the notes and resources I use throughout.

 Below is the list of assignments and ungraded labs course-wise.
+You can peek into these folders and notebooks to see my solutions.
+I will keep this page updated as I go through the courses with a tag to specify whether I have completed an assignment or not.

+Note: I made this fork a little later in the course so solutions to course 1 weeks 1 and 2 may not be in here.
+I do plan to migrate them at some point but for now I have not.
+C1 Week 4 and on will be where you can see my solutions

 ### Want to contribute?